Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/Lucene/documents/damysos.md

 Because this may seem very abstract, we simply need to compare it to a normal trie: in a normal trie, a "path" would be a word.
 For the word "foo", the path would be `List("f", "o", "o")`.
 Now in a 2-dimensional trie, a path would look something like this: `List((1, 6), (4, 2), ...)`.
-Notice we have tuples now, because each step of the path is 2-dimensional.
+Notice we have tuples now, because each step of the path foo is 2-dimensional.
 I have replaced characters with numbers simply because at this point, we're already far enough from the usual, word-searching use-case of the usual Trie that we can stop pretending :)